DKISTDC/dkist/docs/examples/rebinning_and_dask.md

 ```

 When performing these operations, Dask breaks up the array into chunks, and operations will generally be faster and use less memory when they require fewer chunks.
-In the case of a `Dataset`, these chunks are aligned with the files, so each chunk essentially consists of the array stored in one FITS file.
+In the case of a `Dataset`,  each chunk consists of the array stored in one FITS file.
-In the future FITS files may be broken down into more chunks, so the whole array does not always have to be read.

 ## Rebinning with `NDCube`